robomq/robomq.io/docs/MQTT.md

 The callback function of connecting is to subscribe a topic, so that consumer knows where to listen to.
 The second argument in `subscribe()` function is QoS.

-	def on_connect(client, userdata, rc):
+	def onConnect(client, userdata, rc):
 		client.subscribe([(topic, 1)])

-Once it receives a message from the queue bound by the topic, it will trigger the callback function `on_message()` to print the topic and message payload.
+Once it receives a message from the queue bound by the topic, it will trigger the callback function `onMessage()` to print the topic and message payload.

-	def on_message(client, userdata, message):
+	def onMessage(client, userdata, message):
 		print("Topic: " + message.topic + ", Message: " + message.payload)

 The callback functions should be preset before connecting to [robomq.io](http://www.robomq.io) broker.

-	client.on_connect = on_connect
+	client.on_connect = onConnect
-	client.on_message = on_message
+	client.on_message = onMessage

 When you no longer need it, you can also unsubscribe a topic.